Northern Michigan: FM

+AM

+Broadcast television

+The following stations serve parts of Northern Michigan as their viewing area, and also some areas outside of the region.

 Transportation

 Transportation by air

-Airports serving Northern Michigan include MBS International Airport near Freeland, Pellston Regional Airport, Traverse City Cherry Capital Airport and Alpena County Regional Airport in the Lower peninsula.
+Airports serving Northern Michigan include MBS International Airport near Freeland, Pellston Regional Airport, Traverse City Cherry Capital Airport, Manistee Blacker Airport, and Alpena County Regional Airport in the Lower peninsula.
 Depending on one's destination, Chippewa County International Airport in Sault Ste.
 Marie, in the eastern Upper peninsula might be a viable alternative.
 Grand Rapids and Bishop airport at Flint (although neither is within the area) also have scheduled service proximate to parts of the region.

 The Oscoda-Wurtsmith Airport is now a public airport which gives 24-hour near-all-weather service for general aviation.

 Transportation by water

 Several ferries still operate in the region.